JustinLove/keybind_extensions/README.md

 ### Camera

 Toggle, start, and a stop a middle-button-like mode where the planet follows the pointer.
-This only uses the regular keypress event keybinding logic, so it is not hold to grab like a mouse button.
+These only uses the regular keypress event keybinding logic.

+Hold to pan operates closer to the middle mouse button.
+I've found regular keys awkward to use this way, but space or an underused modifier may be more comfortable.

 ### Focus planet 1-16.